M

 Step 2: Get qualified to teach English online

-Depending on what route you choose to take with your new teaching career, you may need to obtain a degree – and you’ll definitely need TEFL certification no matter how you choose to teach online.
-Also, be prepared to see some stricter requirements when applying to work with an ESL company rather than a marketplace.
-Requirements to teach English online vary from one company to the next, with almost all requiring TEFL/TESOL certification of at least 120 hours.
-Some may also require a college degree in a related field, a background in teaching, or experience working with kids.
+Depending on the route you choose for your new teaching career, you may need to obtain a degree – and you’ll definitely need TEFL certification no matter how you choose to teach online.
+You should also be prepared to see stricter requirements when applying to work with an ESL company rather than a marketplace.

-Don’t worry if you don’t have a degree or experience, or if English isn’t your first language; there are online tutoring opportunities for people of all backgrounds and experience levels.
+Don’t worry if you don’t have a degree or experience, or if English isn’t your first language.
+There are online tutoring opportunities for people of all backgrounds and experience levels.
 If you’d like to boost your marketability and earn a higher salary, enroll in an online TEFL course that exceeds the average hiring requirements.

 Step 3: Connect with online teaching jobs

-Perusing Google or Indeed for jobs can be tedious, disheartening, and downright overwhelming.
+Perusing Google or Indeed for jobs can be tedious, and overwhelming.
 To help speed up the process, Bridge can connect you with online teaching jobs in a few different ways.
 Here are just a couple of the resources that Bridge offers ESL teachers searching for online teaching jobs.

 The Job Board